flexiondotorg/flexiondotorg.github.io/content/posts/20210603-creating-production-ready-containers-the-basics/index.md

 ## Creating a Better Dockerfile

 Most `Dockerfile` examples you'll find are not "production ready" and they aren't meant to be.
 They are for instructional purposes to help developers successfully build an image.
-But when one gets into production scenarios, there are a number of "good-to-know" and a few "have-to-know" techniques that will improve build times, security, and reliability.
+But when one gets into production scenarios, there are several "good-to-know" and a few "have-to-know" techniques that will improve build times, security, and reliability.

 Let's look at a typical example that you might run into if you're a Node.js developer looking to get "Hello World" running with Docker.
-I won't go through building an actual app - there are a lot of great examples out there to show you how to do this - but rather focus on what to do if you were actually going to ship this to production.
+I won't go through building an actual app - there are a lot of great examples out there to show you how to do this - but rather focus on what to do if you were going to ship this to production.

 The typical `Dockerfile` in a "Hello World" example might look something like this: